al6x/cluster_management/readme.md

 end
 ```

+Note: You don't have install services before deployment, the **App::deploy will resolve all dependencies automatically and fully configure all boxes from clean state** - it will install packages, ensure all needed services are running and only then will start deployment.

 Now, type:

-Note: You don't have :install Services before :deploy, the **App::deploy will fully configure all boxes from clean state** - it will install packages, ensure all needed services are running and only then will start deployment.

 ```bash
 $ rake deploy